 Regular Course Offerings:

-ENVS 120: Environmental Sentinels (field course in wilderness skills)
+ENVS 120: Environmental Sentinels (local environmental knowledge via wilderness skills)

 ENVS 331: Water Resources